 Between 2007 and 2018, residential electricity consumption in Saudi Arabia increased by 45%, from around 89 terawatthours (TWh) to 130 TWh (SAMA 2019).
 Population and gross domestic product (GDP) are two key factors that influence residential electricity consumption.

-Research Associate Mohammad is a researcher in KAPSARC’s Climate and Environment program.
-His research focuses on energy efficiency and energy demand.
-He… Mohammad is a researcher in KAPSARC’s Climate and Environment program.
-His research focuses on energy efficiency and energy demand.
-He is currently leading the ‘Residential’ Energy Model (REEM) that simulates residential energy demand and estimates the impact of energy efficiency programs in Saudi Arabia’s housing sector.
-He is also part of a project modeling energy demand in Saudi Arabia and estimating the economic impacts of energy price reforms.
-Mohammad holds an M.Sc. in renewable and clean energy from the University of Dayton, Ohio.
+Mohammad is a fellow in KAPSARC’s Climate & Sustainability program.
+His research focuses on energy efficiency in buildings, energy demand, and energy modeling.
+He is currently leading the Residential Energy Model (REEM), which simulates residential energy demand and estimates the impact of energy efficiency programs on Saudi Arabia’s housing sector.
+Mohammad holds an M.Sc. in Renewable and Clean Energy from the University of Dayton, Ohio, and an M.Sc. in Economics from Purdue University, West Lafayette.

 Expertise